psu13/mutable-hakyll/posts/bruckner-170.md

 performance_.
 I think to make it work we have to be just as mindful as the VH1 producers about the right kind of content to put into the popup messages.

-1. Comments that just tell you what you are listening to are pointless.
+1. Comments that just tell you what you are hearing anyway are pointless.
+Notes that explain the context of what you are hearing are more useful.
-2. Dry musical analysis about key changes and whatnot also don't add much.
+2. Dry musical analysis about key changes and whatnot are also no fun.
+On the other hand explaining where the sounds are coming from and how the instruments make them might be useful.
 3. The notes need to be short and to the point so they don't interfere with your concentration when listening to the piece.
+4. Finally, the notes could tell the audience what piece the damn soloist is playing for their encore.
+I _hate_ not being able to figure this out.

 Apple Music Classical actually has a "Guided Listening" feature that is sort of close to this idea.
 But I think their commentary falls too much into the first bucket above.
 For